TheDahv/dahvsite/posts/hello-again.md

 Streams can live anywhere!
 My current coworkers will attest to streams processing as my "silver bullet" for many problems where they make sense.
-Gulp taught I could model more problems as streams than I originally thought.
+Gulp taught me I could model more problems as streams than I originally thought.

 So naturally, I built a static site generator and blogging engine as a streams processing library.
 The output of the stream transform is then streamed to AWS S3 and hosted from there.
 My site costs a couple dollars a year to run, and that's pretty fun.

-You can read the code [on my Gitlab account](https://gitlab.com/TheDahv/dahvsite-gulp).
+You can read the code for the generator and the site content itself [on Gitlab ](https://gitlab.com/TheDahv/dahvsite-gulp).
 It represents the kind of code I wrote in 2014, and I definitely don't recommend trying to use it yourself.

-This site is a mere artifact to me scratching a dumb itch.
+The site you're reading is an artifact of me scratching a dumb itch.
 It also clearly exemplifies how little a programmer values their own time if you give them the right problem to geek out on.

 All that is to say: if you want to make it harder to contribute to your own blog, do it with a blog engine you built yourself and that you can only run from